isabella232/aspnet-mailboxsync-sample/02_FolderSync.md

 # Folder Sync
 Folder sync gets your folders from the graph api.
 Sometimes folders have child folders within them and it is important to fetch them too.
-For this example, we are going to go down to one level.
+For this example, we are going to go down to one level deep and save the results in a json file for easy investigation of the data received.

 ## Definitions